-Process
+UFLS Assessment Methodology

 Attachment A data requests are distributed every year to UFLS entities but an assessment of the WECC ONFLSP is performed every other year.
 Even though the assessment is performed every other year, the annual Attachment A submittals are reviewed every year by WECC staff and any changes to previous year’s submittals are made in the WECC Master Dynamics File (MDF).
 The MDF contains dynamic models for generators and other electrical equipment such as Under-Frequency Load Shedding Relays.
 As equipment changes take place in the Western Interconnection, it’s critical to update the associated models in the MDF so that transient dynamic simulations are as accurate as possible.